-Notice: the procedure for granting this award is different from other awards.
-Please read the entire section carefully, and contact your chain of command with questions This award is to recognize Marines for actions deemed worthy of recognition by the requesting authority, either by demonstrating consistently outstanding performance over time, or by performing a task or service to a high standard of excellence.
+NOTICE: THE PROCEDURE FOR GRANTING THIS AWARD IS DIFFERENT FROM OTHER SFMC AWARDS, PLEASE READ THE ENTIRE SECTION CAREFULLY, AND CONTACT FORCECOM WITH ANY QUESTIONS This award is given to individual STARFLEET Marines for actions deemed worthy of recognition by the requesting authority, either by demonstrating consistently outstanding performance over time, or by performing a task or service to a high standard of excellence.
 The Letter of Commendation is intended to give public recognition and a permanent record of recognition to Marines in addition to other awards they may have earned, in lieu of another award or as an interim award.
 For example, a Marine has achievements or actions which warrant recognition, but because of circumstances (such as the limits on issuing an award in a 12 month period) no other award is issuable.
 The Letter of Commendation should never be issued for the same achievements or actions as another award received by a single Marine.
 For example, a Marine is issued the Embassy Duty ribbon for work done at a BDE muster, it would be inappropriate to also issue a letter for those same actions.
-The requesting authorities for this award are granted a wide degree of discretion in requesting a member of the General Staff to issue a letter, but the requirement of a detailed individual letter is absolute.
+The requesting authorities for this award are granted a wide degree of discretion in requesting the COFORCECOM to issue a letter, but the requirement of a detailed individual letter is absolute.
 Responsibility for this letter falls solely to the requesting authority.
-Once approved by the General Staff member a letter is issued detailing the reason for the commendation.
+Once approved by COFORCECOM, a letter is issued detailing the reason for the commendation.
 UNIT LETTERS OF COMMENDATION Issuing Authority: COFORCECOM Frequency: As needed.
 One award per Marine each year.
 Description: at the request of any issuing authority other than Unit OIC, including members of the General Staff.